 Because Lake Tahoe is such a popular destination, not only for hiking enthusiasts but also travellers from around the world, there is plenty of budget-friendly accommodation in Lake Tahoe to choose from.

 South Lake Tahoe

-The South Side of the lake has experienced a lot of development, with big resort hotels and casinos bringing in plenty of tourism.
+There is a lot do in Lake Tahoe which is why the South Side of the lake has experienced a lot of development, with big resort hotels and casinos bringing in plenty of tourism.
 There’s a vast selection of restaurants, spas and outdoor activities for those who want a livelier pace.

 North Lake Tahoe